 - Perfect Keto Frappuccino

-Stock your pantry with these 9 potassium rich foods and 2 keto-friendly supplements and you’ll always be sure to hit your daily potassium intake while staying in ketosis.
+Stock your pantry with these 10 potassium rich foods and 2 keto-friendly supplements and you’ll have an easier time hitting your daily potassium intake while staying in ketosis the whole time.

 And you don’t have to eat the whole list every day.
 Start with your favorite, then rotate through the others for best results.

 On the other hand, we’d all like to get all our nutrition from whole foods, but if you take an electrolyte supplement or an exogenous ketone base that binds to potassium, you may be able to knock out your daily intake in one sitting.
 Perfect if you’re pressed for time or traveling!